intel/terraform-intel-gcp-vm/README.md

 Note that this example may create resources.
 Run `terraform destroy` when you don't need these resources anymore.

 ## Considerations
+- The VM is created using the default network
+- The VM has a public IP address.
+If you want your VM to not have a public IP

 <!-- BEGIN_TF_DOCS -->
 ## Requirements